 We've listed below a description of the three patterns associated with stomatitis so that you can start to get an understanding of the various possibilities according to Chinese Medicine.

 Once identified, patterns are often treated using herbal formulas.
 Drinking herbal infusions is the most common remedy in Chinese Medicine, together with acupuncture.
-Here we detail below three formulas that can help treat the various patterns associated with stomatitis, depending on which pattern fits your profile.
+Here we detail below ten formulas that can help treat the various patterns associated with stomatitis, depending on which pattern fits your profile.

 The Stomach is a so-called "Fu" Organ.
 Learn more about the Stomach in Chinese Medicine